 Current Goals: All Media Systems Technician I classified professionals are now expected to achieve AVIXA certification as a Certified Technology Specialist (CTS) as a baseline certification.
 Additional objectives include: 1) Complete 30 renewal units (RUs) of continuing education and training to maintain standing as a Certified Technology Specialist.
 2) Complete an advanced audio training course such as Rational Acoustics Smaart Basics or Smaart Operator Fundamentals or a SynAudCon course.
 3) Complete one additional manufacturer training from, E.G.: Biamp, Crestron, Extron, etc. 4) Attend an industry conference such as Infocomm, AES, UBTech, CCUMC and/or other.
-5) Participate in District provided health, safety and certification trainings including Arc Flash, Confined Space, Fall Protection, Ladder Safety, Lifting/Carrying/Transporting Heavy Objects, Active Shooter, AED/CPR/First Aid, Blood Borne Pathogens, Disaster Preparedness, NIMS/SEMS, Aerial Lift Certification, Respirator Certification, Office Ergonomics PRODUCTION SERVICES- this area is responsible for the videorecording of classes, lectures and other college events; they duplicate materials for distribution and convert media for alternate uses including PowerPoint and video streaming on the web.
+5) Participate in District provided health, safety and certification trainings including Arc Flash, Confined Space, Fall Protection, Ladder Safety, Lifting/Carrying/Transporting Heavy Objects, Active Shooter, AED/CPR/First Aid, Blood Borne Pathogens, Disaster Preparedness, NIMS/SEMS, Aerial Lift Certification, Respirator Certification, Office Ergonomics including PowerPoint and video streaming on the web.
 Additionally, they facilitate the use of video conferencing facilities between campuses and with other colleges, primarily leveraging web conferencing tools and by producing webinars and streaming video to the web.
 They maintain the District's online video repository and prepare materials in the closed captioning process to assist with accessibility measures.